Alismos/programming-languages/README.md

 # programming-languages
-This repository contains all the logic problems i have solved to pratice programming
+This repository contains all the logic problems i have solved to pratice programming.
+Just my personal solutions to them.